 A new chapter of ancient Egyptian history will be unearthed with the world premiere of KING TUT: Treasures of the Golden Pharaoh, on view at the California Science Center beginning March 24, 2018.
 Presented by the Egyptian Ministry of Antiquities, Exhibitions International, IMG and the California Science Center, the new immersive exhibition will display more than 150 artifacts from the tomb of Tutankhamun (aka King Tut).
 The extraordinary exhibition celebrates the 100-year anniversary of the discovery of his tomb.
-The ten-city international exhibition tour will debut at the California Science Center and will be on view through early January 2019.
+The ten-city international exhibition tour debuted at the California Science Center and will be on view through January 13, 2019.

 "To celebrate the 100th anniversary of discovering the tomb of the Boy King Tutankhamun, Egypt is sending 150 masterpieces to tour all over the world.
 Please see them, visit them, before they return back to Egypt forever," said Dr. Mostafa Waziry, Secretary General of the Ministry of State for Antiquities, Egypt.